drufball/yosai/_drafts/seige.md

 Hideyo was silent, glaring at Chiyoko.
 Mamoru stepped forward.
 "He's alive.
 But he's still unconscious."

-One of Tsukuyomi's tails twisted forward slowly in front of the god's face.
+One of Tsukuyomi's tails twisted forward in front of his face.
 His eyes turned towards the tail, ignoring the group for a moment.
-"Unconscious?
+"Only unconscious?
 A shame."

 There was silence for a time.
-No one seemed to know what to say.
-Mamoru and the others remained tense, ready to move at a moment's notice.
+No one knew what to say.
+Mamoru and the others remained tense.
 Eventually, Hideyo broke the silence.
 "We're prepared to fight if we have to.
 But as you can see by the flags along our wall, we're ready to surrender.
 Are you here to discuss terms?"

 Chiyoko relaxed.
 "Good.
 Yes, we're here to discuss terms.
 Though I don't think they'll be what you're expecting."

-Mamoru nodded knowingly.
+Mamoru nodded.
 His hand tightened on the shaft of his axe and he glared at Tsukuyomi, preparing to leap.

 "I've talked with the gods.
 They wanted to kill you all to avoid future conflicts.
-The game was no longer fun to them.
 But I convinced them of a different path.
 They're willing to let everyone live on two conditions.

 "The army has to disband, obviously.
 But in addition, the remaining leaders of the rebellion - you three and Seiji - must pledge yourselves to the gods, serving them and helping to suppress any future dissent."

 Mamoru paused, letting his axe drop slightly.
 "Huh?"

 Hideyo finally tore her gaze from Chiyoko.
 Her eyes narrowed as she turned towards Tsukuyomi, who was still in the process of inspecting his tail.
 "I second Mamoru's confusion.
-That seems... strangely lenient.
+That seems... lenient.
 What's to stop us from turning on you at the first opportunity?
 A promise can be broken.
-Why take that risk?
-What do you get out of this?"
+Why take that risk?"

-Tsukuyomi looked back down to the dwarven woman.
+Tsukuyomi looked down at the dwarven woman.
 The ground rumbled as he chuckled.
-"My my.
-She's gotten one good shot at slaying me and now she assumes it will happen again with such certainty.
-It took an army, led by the six strongest members of your people, _years_ just to find one opportunity.
-And you failed."
+"My, my.
+She's gotten one shot at slaying me and now she assumes she's just _bound_ to get another."
 Tsukuyomi's lips pulled back in a smile, showing too many teeth.
-"So please go on about this great risk we're taking.
+"It took you and your army _years_ just to get one chance.
+And you failed.
+So please go on about this great risk we're taking."
+Tsukuyomi leaned forward and breathed a cloud of frost across Hideyo.
+To her credit, she did not flinch.

-"Now that this diversion has reached its end, we planned to wipe the slate clean.
+"This diversion has reached its end, so we planned to wipe the slate clean.
 Rebellion was fun.
-We'd like to try something new.
+Now we'd like to try something new.
 But starting from scratch is so _slow_.
 Yosai is quite boring when it's empty.
-With you lot serving us, we don't have to start over.
-But we also don't have to waste our time policing the five races.
+With you lot serving us, we don't have to start over."

+"That's it?
+After everything we did you're just willing to let it go for some entertainment?
+There must be more to this."

+Before he could reply, Chiyoko held up a hand.
+"This is not the time for your banter, Tsukuyomi.
+Do not provoke her."
+The god rested back on his haunches dutifully, a feral gleam of amusement to his eyes.
+"This is my plan, Hideyo.
+Talk to _me_."

 Hideyo turned back to Chiyoko.
-"You'd have us serve him?
+"Fine.
+You'd have us serve him?
 Listen to how he talks about us.
 Like pieces in a game.
 At least if we die now, others can try to fight in our place.
-If we join the gods, their control will be absolute."
+If we join the gods, their control will be absolute.
+Our rebellion will have been worse than meaningless."

 "I--."
 Chiyoko sighed in frustration.
 "There's so much to explain!
 Let me start with this."
 Chiyoko pointed to her eyes, shining blue.
 "Tsukuyomi explained to me where we all get our powers.
 We each have a bond with a source of energy somewhere in the world.
-When we use our abilities, we're drawing from whatever that source of energy is.
+When we use our abilities, we're drawing from whatever that source of power is.
 Mamoru, take your strength for example.
 It probably comes from the people of Hokko."

 Mamoru blinked, clearly confused by the direction the conversation was going.
 "What does this have to do with anything right now?"

 "It has _everything_ to do with right now!"
-Chiyoko's eyes flashed, feral for a moment before she calmed herself.
+Chiyoko's eyes flashed, wild for a moment before she calmed herself.
 "Everything hinges on this.
-In order for a bond to form, you have to be ideologically similar to whatever the source of power is.
+In order for a bond to form, you have to be ideologically similar to the source of power.
 Mamoru, your loyalty embodies this town.
 Everyone takes care of everyone else.
-And because you believe that to your core, you're able to draw energy from the people around you.
+Because you believe that to your core, you're able to draw energy from the people around you.
 And the more power you draw from your bond, the more strongly you come to embody the ideal that created it.

 "But your bond can change if your ideals change.
 Or if you find a different source of energy that shares similar ideals.
 That's what happened to me."
 Chiyoko looked to Mamoru.
-"I decided I had to protect the things I cared about myself.
+"I decided to rely on myself to protect the things I care about.
 And when I made that decision, I started to resonate with Tsukuyomi.

 "That's why the bonds are so important.
 I couldn't convince the gods to let you go free.
 You're all too powerful.
 But if each of you can shift your bond to one of them, they'll let you live.
 You're not just making a promise to serve.
 Over time, it will change who you are.
 That's why they're not worried."